Think Higher Consultants

 Guidelines for the Australian Student Visa have changed, effective from July 1, 2016, with the introduction of the Simplified Student Visa Framework (SSVF).

-According to the Department of Immigration and Border Protection, all international students intending to study in Australia are now required to apply for a visa under Subclass 500, which effectively consolidates the previous subclasses 571 – 576 into one.
+According to the Australian Study Visa-Department of Immigration and Border Protection to Department of Home Affairs all international students intending to study in Australia are now required to apply for a visa under Subclass 500, which effectively consolidates the previous subclasses 571 – 576 into one.

 Upcoming Intakes In Australia